dahlia/logtape/README.md

     and browsers.
 You can use LogTape in various environments without changing the code.

- -  *Structured logging*: LogTape supports structured logging.
-You can log messages with structured data.
-LogTape provides a simple and flexible way to log structured data.
+ -  *Structured logging*: You can log messages with structured data.

  -  *Hierarchical categories*: LogTape uses a hierarchical category system to manage loggers.
 You can control the verbosity of log messages by